Agave univittata Haw.

 Thorn-crested Century Plant, Thorn-crested Agave, Thorncrest Century Plant, Thorncrest Agave

 Agave lophantha, Agave caerulescens, Agave heteracantha, Agave heteracantha var. univittata, Agave vittata

-Agave univittata is a succulent plant with thick, fleshy leaves that are stiff and undulate (wavy) along the margins.
+Agave univittata, also known as Agave lophantha, is a succulent plant with thick, fleshy leaves that are stiff and wavy along the margins.
 It has sharp and prominent spines on the edges and tips of the leaves.
-Flowering stalk is up to 16 feet (5 m) tall, bearing greenish-white to yellowish-green flowers.
+The flowering stalk is up to 16 feet (5 m) tall, bearing greenish-white to yellowish-green flowers.